-The Scholarship Application is due no later than March 1 for the following academic year.
+The Scholarship Application is due early March for the following academic year (see the academic calendar below).
 Students admitted after the March deadline may apply for scholarships; however, there is no guarantee that funding will be available.
-Students entering the spring term should apply for scholarships no later than November 1.
+Students entering the spring term should apply for scholarships no later than the November deadline per the academic calendar.